 Project Life Cycle: A collection of generally sequential project phases whose name and number are determined by the control needs of the organization or organizations involved in the project.

-Quality Assurance: This involves the work of applying the quality plan, or more specifically to ensure that the project has the necessary quality tools and techniques, performing the quality audits, and analyzing the processes.
+Manage Quality: This involves the work of applying the quality plan, or more specifically to ensure that the project has the necessary quality tools and techniques, performing the quality audits, and analyzing the processes.
 The results of quality assurance include making improvements to the project deliverables, processes, and/or plan.
-See section 8.2 of the PMBOK.

 Quality Plan: The work of determining what quality standards will be important to the stakeholders of the project and coming up with plans to satisfy them.
-(Recommended reading: Managing Quality – An Integrative Approach.
-See recommended reading list shown prior to this glossary.)
-See section 8.1 in the PMBOK.
+(Recommended reading: Managing Quality – An Integrative Approach.)

 Release Team: Acknowledgement and communication that the project team members have completed the required temporary work and that their services will no longer be required for this project.
 Often this is a point of recognition of the individual team member contributions, appreciation of their efforts, performance reporting, and transition to other activities.

-Request Vendor Responses: This is a step when buying products and/or services from vendors/sellers.
+Request Seller Responses: This is a step when buying products and/or services from vendors/sellers.
 It is the work of requesting bids and proposals.
-See section 12.3 of the PMBOK.

 Resource Identification: The step of listing the people, equipment, and materials that are expected to be needed for the project.
 The outcome of resource identification is often a printed Resource Breakdown Structure (RBS).

-Scope: The sum of the products and services to be provided as a project.
+Scope: The sum of the products, services and results to be provided as a project.

-Scope Verification: The work of obtaining formal acceptance of the completed project deliverables.
+Validate Scope: The work of obtaining formal acceptance of the completed project deliverables.
 This usually involves some form of inspection.
-See section 5.4 of the PMBOK.

 Solicit Stakeholder Input: The step of gathering input from various project stakeholders is often done during the project planning phase.
 This may take the form of interviews, surveys, or other information gathering techniques.

 Stakeholder Analysis: The step of identifying and considering the interests of the various potential project customers and other individuals and organizations who will potentially be affected by your project.
 It is recommended that stakeholder analysis is done during the initiation phase.
-Actually soliciting the input of stakeholders often occurs slightly later, during the project planning phase.
-See Unit 3 in this workbook for further information and a stakeholder identification brainstorming sheet.
-See section 2.2 in the PMBOK for an excellent business case for doing stakeholder analysis.
+Actually, soliciting the input of stakeholders often occurs slightly later, during the project planning phase.

 Statement of Work (SOW): A narrative description of products or services to be supplied under contract.

 Update Records: Documenting the final information pertaining to the acceptance documentation, project files, closure documents, and lessons learned.
-See section 126.96.36.199 of the PMBOK.
+This often includes the completion of any needed compliance documentation.

 Work Breakdown Structure (WBS): The WBS is an outline of the work that is to be done to complete the project.
 It is a way to organize the project, it is the basis from which the project is controlled, and it ensures that the plan is complete.
-See the Project Management Institute Practice Standard for Work Breakdown Structures in the recommended reading list shown in this workbook (located immediately before this glossary).
+See the Project Management Institute Practice Standard for Work Breakdown Structures.

 WBS Dictionary: Work-package working instructions for the assigned party.
 This usually includes the time and budget allocated for this work.